wisemen-digital/vue-core/docs/packages/components-next/components/tabs/tabs.md

 A set of layered sections of content, known as tab panels, that are displayed one at a time.

+> ⚠️ Warning: In this component, you HAVE to use the content slot and the VcTabsContent component.
+> This ensures that your tab trigger is linked to its correct content, for accessibility reasons.

 <ComponentPreview name="tabs/examples/main" />

 ## Anatomy